 The pastor replied: “No. According to the Bible it is now the time of the heathen.
 Israel has been rejected.”

 The answer brought the lady to the verge of tears, but she held her peace, and bided her time.
-A few months later she approached the pastor once again,” explains Richard Wurmbrand, but this time, like the prophet Nathan in 2 Samuel 12, she brought a story…
+A few months later she approached the pastor once again,” explains Richard Wurmbrand, but this time, like the prophet Nathan when he confronted King David in 2 Samuel 12, she brought a story…

 The Courage To Tell A Story

 It was the first half of the nineteenth century, and the Norwegian Lutheran Church was making great strides ahead with their witness to the nations… but still, like many others, they had this blind spot regarding God’s chosen people.
 However, God had put Israel on this old lady’s heart.
 She had been inspired by the Restoration movement in the UK, championed by people like Spurgeon and Wilberforce.
 She knew that God had not finished with Israel just yet.

 In his book “Christ on the Jewish Road”, Richard Wurmbrand tells how God gave her a new way to approach her church leadership…

 “I would like to have your advice”, she said to her pastor.
 “A relation of mine had an only son.
 But he behaved so badly that finally the parents had no option but to send him away from home.
 To console them in their unhappy old age, they adopted a boy, giving him everything their own child had enjoyed, and making him heir to their possessions, even though blood is undoubtedly thicker than water.
 They treasured a picture of the child who had been born to them, constantly remembering him and shedding tears at night in their longing for him.
 The adopted child grew bold, and as time went on he started to abuse his foster parents: “I don’t want to see the picture of the other boy on the wall!
 How dare you mention his name?
 I don’t want to hear you pining for him.”